lcov29/pacman/README.md

 <br>

 ## How to play
-Play the game via [github-pages](https://voss29.github.io/pacman/) or upload it to a webserver.
+Play the game via [github-pages](https://voss29.github.io/pacman/).

+You can also upload this project to a webserver.
+Since the codebase includes module files (extension _.mjs_) you may need to configure it to use _Content-Type: text/javascript_.
+[More Information](https://v8.dev/features/modules#mjs)
 <br>

 ## External programs and resources used
 * [The Pac-Man Dossier](https://pacman.holenet.info/) by Jamey Pittman for information about the original game
-* [Inkscape](https://inkscape.org/) for creating the svg sprites
+* [Inkscape](https://inkscape.org/) for creating svg sprites
-* [Online SVG Converter](https://svg-converter.com/minify) for minifying the svg sprites
+* [Online SVG Converter](https://svg-converter.com/minify) for minifying svg sprites
 <br>

 ## Ideas for improvements and additional features